This Wheel's on Fire: Covers

 In 1968, a version by Julie Driscoll with Brian Auger and the Trinity became a hit in the United Kingdom, peaking at number 5 on the UK Singles Chart, number 13 in Canada, and reaching number 106 on the U.S. Bubbling Under Hot 100 Singles chart.
 With its use of distortion, phasing, the evocative imagery of the song's title and the group's flamboyant dress, this version is closely associated with the psychedelic era in British music.
 The band performed the song on the West German television music programme Beat-Club on 22 June that year.
 The arrangement featured prominent use of both Hammond organ and mellotron.
 Driscoll recorded the song again in the early 1990s with Adrian Edmondson as the theme to the BBC comedy series Absolutely Fabulous, whose main characters are throwbacks to that era.
 Australian singer Kylie Minogue released a cover of the track as the official theme song for 2016's Absolutely Fabulous: The Movie.

 The Byrds released a recording of "This Wheel's on Fire" on their 1969 album Dr. Byrds & Mr. Hyde, and live versions of the song are also included on the Byrds' Live at the Fillmore – February 1969 album and the expanded CD reissue of their (Untitled) album.

 In 1987, the song was covered by British rock band Siouxsie and the Banshees for their all-covers album Through the Looking Glass.
 Released as the first single from that album, Siouxsie and the Banshees' version climbed to number 14 on the UK Singles Chart.
 The band did not know the song had been composed by Dylan and Danko before recording it: they covered it because they liked Driscoll's version.

-Australian pop rock group Flake had a top 20 hit on the Go-Set National Top 60 with their rendition in July 1970, which remained in the charts for 22 weeks.
+Australian pop rock group Flake had a number 24 hit on the Go-Set National Top 60 with their rendition in July 1970, which remained in the charts for 22 weeks.

 Other artists who have released their own versions of the song include: Hamilton Camp, Phil Lesh, Golden Earring, Elvis Costello, the Hollies, Ian and Sylvia, Les Fradkin, Leslie West, Serena Ryder, Charlie Winston, June Tabor, Guster, Marco Benevento, Rat Scabies and Bele Vrane.